concordbands/concordbands/content/join/index.md

 *Please note: drum set, guitar and piano are not part of the curricular bands in Concord.*

-You can learn more about Elementary Band in Concord in our [Elementary Band Survival Guide](#).

 We urge you to visit [Be Part of the Band](http://www.bepartoftheband.com/), where you can learn more about all of the instruments as well as view testimonials from first year band [students](http://vimeo.com/81813279) and their [parents](http://vimeo.com/81819035) (these are not Concord families, however).

 <br> {{< vimeo 81811263>}} <br>

 Registration for elementary instrumental music is open!
-If you have not registered your child for band, please use the form below (or linked [here](https://goo.gl/forms/SuCJLWAcDqelOeO03) to do so as soon as possible.
+If you have not registered your child for band, please use the form below (or linked [here](https://forms.gle/azzZgX4HZX4a58mr7) to do so as soon as possible.
 Band begins the very first week of school!

 ----
 <html>